All Episodes

 Thank you, Dink.

-I I mean, hey, you know what?
+Listen, I wanted to tell you, I mean, hey, you know what?

-If if they actually had somebody that was successful from the liberal point of view, then the people in Minnesota wouldn't have anybody to vote for for Senate, would they?
+If they actually had somebody that was successful from the liberal point of view, then the people in Minnesota wouldn't have anybody to vote for for Senate, would they?

-It's just it's a screwed up state.
+It's a screwed-up state.

 I mean, their football team plays in the worst stadium ever.

-Their football team what's what are the Vikings in the Super Bowl?
+Their football team, what's what are the Vikings in the Super Bowl?

-0113 now.
+013 now.

-The baseball team plays in the same awful stadium.
+Their baseball team plays in the same awful stadium.

-I don't know how they defend this.
+And now that they're sending in Franken, I don't know how they defend this.

-I've taken way too much heat for coming from Wisconsin where I've had to explain and defend how my people could vote for Russ Feingold, but Al Frank, I understand Franken didn't really win.
+I've taken way too much heat for coming from Wisconsin where I've had to explain and defend how my people could vote for Russ Feingold.

 They're going to pretend he won.